john-kurkowski/dotfiles/README.md

     Git subtrees store the squashed history of my such dependencies in this repo, but without the manual misery of Git submodules.
 On a new device, fetching all my dependencies is 1 `git clone` away.
-Upgrading & downgrading dependencies is a concise, familiar Git experience as well.
+Upgrading & downgrading them is a concise, familiar Git experience as well.

     Forget copy/pasting the dependencies' source.
 Git can keep them in sync.
     Subtrees are also effective for contributing upstream.

     Generally I don't like the noise of external dependencies.
-I like to keep the repo focused on what makes the repo special.
+Keep the repo focused on what makes the repo special.
 But a few vendored dependencies here and there are lightweight to manage via Git.

     * (Previously this section boasted about managing Vim plugins via subtrees.
       That can work for a few subtrees, but the history and plugin management becomes a real headache when there are a lot of subtrees. `git log --graph` this repo to see the mess.
-Vendored dependencies should be the exception, not the standard.)
+Vendored dependencies should be the _exception_, not the standard.)

 3. Ship via standard tools